 Follow the instructions in the message and pay the administrative fee.
 If the exam prices have increased since you first applied for the MCCQE Part I, you will be required to pay the change in application fees as well.
 These costs are nonrefundable.

-Candidates must have their medical school complete the Student attestation form.
+Step 2: Candidates must have their medical school complete the Student Attestation Form.
 When submitting your exam application, students will need to attach the completed form.

 Note: You have up to four weeks to complete the paperwork and application.
 Once your application has been accepted, you will receive a notification in your account confirming that you can schedule your exam with Prometric.

 Appointments can be made up to 5 months before the commencement of an exam session and are only available during the specified exam periods.
-Appointments are scheduled on a first come, first served basis.
-Once that you have scheduled your exam with Prometric, they'll send you a 16-digit confirmation number and additional instructions via email.
+Appointments are scheduled on a first-come, first-served basis.
+Once you have scheduled your exam with Prometric, they'll send you a 16-digit confirmation number and additional instructions via email.
 You will also receive an appointment reminder notification around seven days before the planned appointment.

-If you do not attend your exam appointment or cancel it less than 120 hours (5 days) before the commencement time of the exam, your application costs will not be refunded.
+If you do not attend your MCCQE appointment or cancel it less than 120 hours (5 days) before the commencement time of the exam, your application costs will not be refunded.

 If you have exceptional reasons for a late cancellation or absence, please provide additional proof to service@mcc.ca.
 Your request for a partial refund will be considered.